aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-monitor-user-guide.rst

              "error": ""
            },

--  ``"memory_used"`` summarizes the amount of memory used by the Neuron application
+-  ``"runtime_memory"`` summarizes the amount of memory used by the Neuron Runtime/App at the time of capture

    -  ``"neuron_runtime_used_bytes"`` - current amount of memory used by
-      the Neuron application
+      the Neuron Runtime/App
    -  all memory usage objects contain these two fields:

       -  ``"host"`` - host DRAM usage in bytes